pytask-dev/pytask-parallel/README.rst

     $ pytask -n auto

-By default, processes are used to parallelize the execution of tasks.
-This is useful for CPU bound tasks such as numerical computations. (`Here
-<https://stackoverflow.com/a/868577/7523785>`_ is an explanation on what CPU or IO bound
+Using processes to parallelize the execution of tasks is useful for CPU bound tasks such as numerical computations. (`Here <https://stackoverflow.com/a/868577/7523785>`_ is an explanation on what CPU or IO bound means.)
-means.)

 For IO bound tasks, tasks where the limiting factor are network responses, accesses to files, you can parallelize via threads.